jmcoholich/pytorch-a2c-ppo-acktr-gail/README.md

 ACKTR requires some modifications to be made specifically for MuJoCo.
 But at the moment, I want to keep this code as unified as possible.
 Thus, I'm going for better ways to integrate it into the codebase.

 ## Enjoy

+Load a pretrained model from [my Google Drive](https://drive.google.com/open?id=0Bw49qC_cgohKS3k2OWpyMWdzYkk).

+Also pretrained models for other games are available on request.
+Send me an email or create an issue, and I will upload it.

+Disclaimer: I might have used different hyper-parameters to train these models.

 ### Atari